SVICG/nisf-event-app/README.md

 - Open VSCode and open the cloned repository
 - In root directory in terminal type `npm run setup-production`

+## File Structure

+nisf-event-app - Client application
+* public - Holds the static files
+* src
+  * assets - Holds CSS Wrappers, images and fonts
+  * components - Holds all the React components
+  * context - Holds the Context API, Reducer and Actions for managing state
+  * pages - conatins the main page components
+  * utils - Holds utility functions
+  * index.css - Root CSS for the application
+  * App.js - Renders broswer routes
+  * indes.js - Renders entire application
+* package.json - Contains descriptive and functional metadata about a project

+Server
+* controllers - Hp;ds the functions to process route requests
+* customErrors -  Customised errors to provide a more detailed response
+* db - Holds MongoDB connect method
+* middleware - Holds funcxtions that execute during the processing of HTTP requests
+* models - Holds MongoDB data models
+* routes - Holds routes that associate a HTTP request with the relevant function
+* test - Holds test files
+* utils - Holds utility functions
+* views - Holds email templates
+* excelToJason.js - Hold fucntion to convert a CSV file to JSON objects
+* package.json - npm configuration file
+* populate.js - Function the populate the database with events if JSON objects
+* populateUsers.js - Function the populate the database with users if JSON objects
+* server.js - Defines npm behaviours and loads middleware.

 ## Available Scripts

 In the project directory, you can run: